-provides an
+parcoords provides an

-interactive view (parcoords-es
+interactive view (parcoords-es)

 of multivariate data sets that fully integrates with Shiny

-and crosstalk
+and crosstalk.

 The default view provides limited interactivity.
 Through various

-, we can provide a more immersive
+arguments to parcoords, we can provide a more immersive

 customized experience.